 An importer of alcoholic beverages must hold an imported alcoholic beverage permit (IT-MB) from the MOT.
 The main requirement for the IT-MB application is an appointment letter authorized in the country of origin by a Public Notary and an Indonesian Commercial Attaché (for the United States, at the Indonesian Embassy in Washington D.C. or one of the consulates.)
-The application must indicate 20 foreign brands/manufacturers from at least 5 countries and have six distributors in at least six provinces per Ministry of Trade Regulation No. 20/2014, which was replaced by Ministry of Trade Regulation No. 25/2022).
+The application must indicate 20 foreign brands/manufacturers from at least 5 countries and have six distributors in at least six provinces per MOT Regulation No. 36/2023, amended by MOT Regulation No.8/2024.
 The IT-MB will be valid for as long as the importing company is still conducting alcoholic beverage import activities.